ueberdosis/tiptap/docs/posts/1-get-started-with-tiptapcollab.md

+# Getting started with TiptapCollab

+## Introduction

-**Welcome** to the first post of a series of blog posts about collaboration in Tiptap using TiptapCollab.
+**Welcome** to the first of a series of tutorials about collaboration in Tiptap using TiptapCollab.
 This series will start covering the basics, and expand to more specific use cases in the next posts.
 For today, we’ll start moving from a simple textarea box to a fully collaborative Tiptap editor instance.

 Imagine that you are building a simple sticky note app, where a user can create notes.
-Just like Apple Notes, but with better collaboration.

 So let's say you have a few textareas.
 Depending on your framework (Vue, React, ..), the code probably looks similar to this:

 <tiptap-demo name="Posts/1-1-textarea"></tiptap-demo>

+## Setting Up Tiptap

 In order to incorporate the Tiptap editor instance for better collaboration and formatting options, you start by modifying your code to include Tiptap in the Note component.